 PERS – Public Employees Retirement System

-Self-Insurance – Self-insurance is an alternative to commercial insurance.
-Instead of paying annual premiums to an insurance company with stockholders, self-insurance program members pay an annual fee that is invested into an interest-generating pool to the benefit of all members.
+Risk Sharing Pool or Risk Pooling – A risk sharing pool is an alternative to commercial insurance.
+Instead of paying annual premiums to an insurance company with stockholders, self-insurance program members pay an annual fee that is invested into an interest-generating pool to the benefit of all pool participants.
 Interest is reinvested back into the pool, again to the pool members’ benefit.
 All claim settlements and related claims costs (such as lawyer fees) are paid from the pool.

 Actuaries ( professional experts in finance and probability who attempt to predict the probability and severity of risk) determine how much additional pool funding is required each year, if any, to cover the year’s projected losses.
 They do this by factoring in pool-member loss histories, and economic trends and claims costs, among other factors.